Black victims of U-Michigan doc seek equity in settlements - WHIZ News

 Most personal injury cases are settled out of court with the amounts often based on data that projects lower lifetime earnings for Blacks, Latinos and women than white men, said Parker Stinar, an attorney with Denver-based Wahlberg, Woodruff, Nimmo & Sloane law firm.

-A former Michigan football player and wrestler discussed their experiences during a news conference at a hotel in the Detroit suburb of Novi.
+Hicks was joined by former Michigan wrestler Airron Richardson, now a doctor in Chicago, to discuss their experiences.

-“I still love the University of Michigan,” said Dwight Hicks, who captained the Wolverines football team in 1977 before going on to win two Super Bowls as a four-time Pro Bowl defensive back for the San Francisco 49ers.
+“I still love the University of Michigan,” said Hicks, who captained the football team in 1977.
 “I hope the University of Michigan understands and acknowledges what happened to so many of us.
 And I would hope that they would recognize the trauma that was bestowed on us.”

 Stinar said nearly half of the 750 men who say they were sexually abused by Anderson are Black.